rezaim/AWS-Lambda-Limitations/README.md

 # AWS-Lambda-Limitations

 AWS Lambda, a serverless compute service provided by Amazon Web Services, has several limitations in terms of memory and CPU that users should be aware of.
 These limitations may change over time, so it's important to refer to the official AWS documentation for the most up-to-date information.
-As of my last knowledge update in January 2022, here are some of the key limitations:
+Below are some of the key limitations:

 1. Memory: